Brojendragee Luhongba

 In the story, Dr. Kamal reflects the mode of marriage prevalent in the Manipuri society during his days.
 During marriage decisions, parents of both sides hold supreme authorities to the engaged bride and the engaged groom.
 Neither of the wedding partners could utter anything about the marriage.

-Synopsis
+Plot

 Brojendra, a doctor, agrees to marry a girl of his mother's choice being an obedient son.
 But he refuses to look at her face, even after marriage.

 At a musical performance in his locality, days after his marriage, he chances upon a beautiful girl and exchanges meaningful glances with her.
 He returns home guilt-ridden for having neglected the girl whom he married and committing the wrongful act of giving undue attention to another girl, who was a complete stranger.

 A surprise awaits him at his house.
 The beautiful girl who has swept him off his feet turns out to be none other than his wife.